CBP sounds alarm over surge of hard drugs, weapons, gang members at border despite recent gains

 CLICK HERE TO GET THE FOX NEWS APP

 Democrats have repeatedly dismissed the wall as an unnecessary "vanity project" that is against American values.
-Sen. Patty Murray, D-Walsh., last week introduced a bill that would reclaim $3.6 billion in funds reallocated by the Trump administration for the wall.
+Sen. Patty Murray, D-Wash., last week introduced a bill that would reclaim $3.6 billion in funds reallocated by the Trump administration for the wall.

 But Morgan said the wall is a vital tool in making sure that criminals, drugs and weapons don't make their way to towns and cities across America, even those far away from the border.